top of page

 About the Society of Saint Vincent de Paul

-The Society of Saint Vincent de Paul (SSVP) is an international Catholic volunteer organization that was established in 1833.
+The Society of Saint Vincent de Paul (SSVP) was established in 1833.
 Frédéric Ozanam, its main founder, was a twenty-year-old student at the University of Sorbonne in Paris, France.
 When he was challenged to show his faith through action, he and a small group of friends started visiting the homes of those living in poverty.
 They provided firewood and food, and offered friendship and care as they responded holistically to the needs of families.
 Frédéric Ozanam saw charity and justice as being intertwined and worked to address injustices in the society around him in order to bring about long-term improvement in people’s lives.
 Taking inspiration from Saint Vincent de Paul, who had lived and worked some two hundred years prior, Frédéric and his friends named him as the patron saint of the Society.
 The organization expanded and now can be found in over one hundred countries.

 Visiting individuals and families in their homes remains the fundamental work of the Society.
 Volunteers called Vincentians are organized into parish-based units known as conferences.
 Through their visits, they build relationships, offer encouragement, advocacy, connections to community resources, and practical assistance for a range of needs.
 In an effort to further Frédéric’s vision of charity and justice, members also work to identify and address the root causes of poverty that will transform lives.